Red, white, blue, and boozy, these amazing 4th of July cocktails are all you’ll need to get your Independence Day party rockin’.

 Tangy and spicy, it’s a savory alternative to the usual sweet drink.

 This recipe is sure to be a hit with Bloody Mary fans.
-It gives you all that tart taste, without relying on store-bought mix.
+It gives you all that tart flavor, without relying on store-bought mix.

 It’s easy to make, too.
 Just mix together tomato juice, vodka, Worcestershire sauce, and a few other basic ingredients and seasoning.

-Fun and flirty, margaritas are a must for any party.
+Fun and flirty, this margarita is a must for any party.

 This one is an icy-cold frozen slushie that tastes much more innocent than it actually is.

-Spiked with a generous helping of tequila and triple sec, this cool treat has a kick.
+Spiked with a generous helping of tequila and triple sec, this margarita has a kick.

 But it goes down easy, helped along by frozen strawberries, limeade, and sugar.